Last updated: March 6, 2026

 The trading rules:

-• Identify the trend: The Keltner Channel must be clearly sloped up (for a buy) or down (for a sell).
-If it’s flat, this strategy is off-limits.
+• Trend Filter: The Keltner Channel must be clearly angled up (for buy) or down (for sell).
+Do not trade if flat.

 5.2.
 The EMA Pullback (or Mean Reversion) Strategy